 Drinking water is available from the drinking fountains.

 Food service is as follows:

-7.45–8.30 am - Breakfast Club is available serving bacon rolls, toast and hot drinks, water and fruit juices.
+Breakfast is available serving bacon rolls, toast and hot drinks, water and fruit juices.

-1.30 - 2.30pm - Lunch: A choice of main meal, snacks, vegetarian choice, selection of sandwiches, hot/cold desserts, fresh fruit, yoghurts, hot and cold drinks.
+Lunch - a choice of main meal, snacks, vegetarian choice, selection of sandwiches, hot/cold desserts, fresh fruit, yoghurts, hot and cold drinks.

 A full school lunch (main course and dessert) is currently available for £2.50 per day.
 A selection of rolls, baguettes and sandwiches are currently available from £1.50 and hot snacks currently from £1.00.

 What resources are available in the Learning Recourses Centre?

 The Learning Resource Centre is open from 8.15am until 5.00pm every day except Friday when it closes at 4.30pm.
 Your child can borrow books, use the computers or get help with her homework.
 There are many people to help her if she cannot find what she is looking for with the Librarian always on hand and at lunchtimes, Sixth Form librarians, helping out too.

 There is a great selection of fiction books for students to borrow and students will find all their favourite authors on our shelves, as well as some new ones for them to try.
 The LRC also has lots of information books which your child can take home to help with school work.
 Students may also borrow DVDs, CDs and audio books.
 DVDs may be borrowed overnight and most other resources can be kept for three weeks and even renewed if your child wants to keep them longer.
 The LRC has 9 PCs; they must be booked at lunchtimes but they can also be used before school, during break and after school.
 If your child has a lesson in the LRC then she may also use the LRC’s laptops and iPads.
 In the Autumn Term your child will have lessons when she will learn more about how to find out information and what other things are on offer.